phy731 Compulsory Optional Subject Theory (Course overview)

 Die Studierenden erlernen, wie statistische Eigenschaften von Signalen zur Lösung von Problemen der Angewandten Physik, insbesondere der Klassifikation, parametrischen Modellierung und Übertragung von Signalen genutzt werden können.
 Theoretische Lernziele beinhalten damit eine Wiederholung und Festigung statistischer Grundlagen und eine Verständnis von deren Nutzung für Algorithmen unterschiedlicher Zielsetzung und Komplexität.
 Im praktischen Teil werden Eigenschaften der behandelten Methoden selbständig erarbeitet sowie Algorithmen auf dem Rechner implementiert und auf reale Daten angewendet, so daß der Umgang mit theoretischen Konzepten und ihre praktische Umsetzung erlernt werden.
 Inhalte: Grundfragen der Informationsverarbeitung (Klassifikation, Regression, Clustering), Lösungsmethoden basierend auf Dichteschätzung und diskriminativen Ansätzen (z.B.
 Bayes Schätzung, k-nearest neighbour, Hauptkomponentenanalyse, support-vector-machines, Hidden-Markov- Modelle), Grundlagen der Informationstheorie, Methoden der analogen und digitalen Nachrichtenübertragung, Prinzipien der Kanalcodierung und Kompression

-• No access 5.04.4215 Ü1 - Exercises to Machine Learning II – Advanced Learning and Inference Methods Show lecturers
+• 5.04.4215 Ü1 - Exercises to Machine Learning II – Advanced Learning and Inference Methods Lehrende anzeigen

 • Prof. Dr. Jörg Lücke